paddepadde/nao_walking_ppo/README.md

 * __Build State__: Build the state vector _s_ the robot is in.
 The vector contains the episode timestep, sensor values from the integrated gyroscope, accelerometer, position values, as well as robot joint.
 * __Act__: Get the angle values _a_ for the current state of the robot.
 This depends on the learned policy _π(a|s)_.
 * __Compute Reward__: Compute the reward _r_ that the robot receives for the action.
 Tested reward components conatined positive reward for moving forward on the x-axis, not falling over, as well as negative reward for falling over, excessive joint movement, and setting unreachable angles.
-* __Fall Detection__: End the episode if the robot y-position crosses a fixed threshold.
+* __Episode End Detection__: End the episode if the robot y-position crosses a fixed threshold or the number of timesteps extended a fixed threshold.

 After a certain number of simulation samples are collected, the actor-critic neural networks controlling the robot are trained with the collected samples.
 See the included PPO paper at the start of the README for details on the training procedure.